SpenceKonde/megaTinyCore/README.md

 This core disables the SS pin - this means that the "SS" pin can be used for whatever purpose you want, and the pin is relevant only when making an SPI slave (which requires you to implement the interaction with the SPI peripheral yourself - though it's not rocket science or anything).
 On the classic AVRs, if SS was an input and SPI was enabled, it was acting as the SS pin, and if it went low, it would switch the device to slave mode (and SPI.h would not function until put back into master mode, which was not done automatically).

 ### I2C (TWI) support
 All of these parts have a single hardware I2C (TWI) peripheral.
-It presents an API compatible with the standard Arduino implementation, but with added support for multiple slave addresses, answering general call addresses - and most excitingly, simultaneous master and slave operation!
+It presents an API compatible with the standard Arduino implementation, but with added support for multiple slave addresses, answering general call addresses - and most excitingly, simultaneous master and slave operation! (new in 2.5.0)

 This is fully documented in the [Wire library reference](https://github.com/SpenceKonde/megaTinyCore/blob/master/megaavr/libraries/Wire/README.md)